MDaemon Technologies Blog

 How SPF Works

-Another technique to help prevent spoofing is known as SPF.
-SPF (Sender Policy Framework) allows domain owners to publish DNS records (SPF records) to identify those locations authorized to send messages for their domain.
+Another technique to help protect against spoofing is known as SPF.
+SPF (Sender Policy Framework) allows domain owners to publish DNS records (SPF records) to identify those locations (email servers, secure email gateways, smart hosts, etc.) that are authorized to send messages for their domain.
 By performing an SPF lookup on incoming messages, you can attempt to determine whether or not the sending server is permitted to deliver mail for the purported sending domain, and consequently determine whether or not the sender's address may have been forged or spoofed.

-These are the recommended settings for verifying SPF records of other domains.
-To help protect against spear phishing attacks that spoof your own domain, you should set up an SPF record in DNS.
-You can find helpful information on SPF record syntax and deployment at www.openspf.org.
+To help protect against spear phishing attacks that spoof your domain, you should set up an SPF record in DNS.
+You can find helpful information on SPF record syntax and deployment at http://www.open-spf.org/.

 DMARC (Domain-Based Message Authentication, Reporting & Conformance)